(©No reproduction, translation or re-posting on third party websites is permitted)

 With the new ISU rules coming into play this season, the junior men might not be chasing quads so much going forward.
 The rule changes should not affect the ladies, however, as it is unlikely that any will attempt four or more quads in their programs anytime soon.

 But, if their development follows the pattern of the men, we will probably see female skaters including a triple Axel and one or two quads in their programs in the not too distant future.
+While the concept of the “Jumping Juniors” is still in its infancy, I do not expect that it will be long before it becomes the norm in ladies figure skating.

 Watch Alexandra Trusova’s multi-quad (including a Lutz) long program from 2018 Russian junior test skates.